laminas/laminas-view/doc/book/quick-start.md

 - The **View** consists of strategies that map the current Request to a Renderer, and strategies for injecting the result of rendering to the Response.
-- **Rendering Strategies** listen to the `Zend\View\ViewEvent::EVENT_RENDERER` event of the View and decide which Renderer should be selected based on the Request or other criteria.
+- **Rendering Strategies** listen to the `Laminas\View\ViewEvent::EVENT_RENDERER` event of the View and decide which Renderer should be selected based on the Request or other criteria.
 - **Response Strategies** are used to inject the Response object with the results of rendering.
 That may also include taking actions such as setting Content-Type headers.

-Additionally, zend-mvc integrates with zend-view via a number of event listeners in the `Zend\Mvc\View` namespace.
+Additionally, laminas-mvc integrates with laminas-view via a number of event listeners in the `Laminas\Mvc\View` namespace.

-This section of the manual is designed to show you typical usage patterns of the view layer when using it with [zend-mvc](https://zendframework.github.io/zend-mvc/).
+This section of the manual is designed to show you typical usage patterns of the view layer when using it with [laminas-mvc](https://docs.laminas.dev/laminas-mvc/).
-The assumption is that you are using the [service manager](https://zendframework.github.io/zend-servicemanager/) and the default MVC view strategies.
+The assumption is that you are using the [service manager](https://docs.laminas.dev/laminas-servicemanager/) and the default MVC view strategies.

 ## Configuration